Skip to Main Content

 • Look at literary criticism of the work grounded in cultural or political history.
 These analyses usually refer to historical texts that represent the cultural climate and debate.

 • Do some research on the time period when the work was written, with an eye toward political and cultural controversies.
 Are there historical texts that represent these controversies?
+Are there keywords or phrases within the cultural debates that we could use to search?
+For example: "modern woman" or "angel in the house" (These phrases represent modernist controversies about women's lives and roles).

 • Consult encyclopedias and other reference sources.
 Reference articles concerning a historical figure, event or movement may note important texts.